AscentTracker/AsTra/README.md

 displays each ascent as a curve, height versus time.
 You can select which ascents are visible, zoom in with mouse etc.

-AsTra has two components:
+Check these directories for more information on design and building the hardware and software:

-- [hw](hw): AsTra hardware (with Arduino software)
+- [hw](hw): AsTra hardware and Arduino software
-- [tools](tools): Software and tools for graphing AsTra data
+- [tools](tools): Linux software and tools for graphing AsTra data

-More documentation on design and building AsTra can be found in [AsTra image library](http://pars.kuvat.fi/kuvat/AsTra/?pw=AsTra)
+Pictures and some notes on building AsTra can be found in [AsTra image library](http://pars.kuvat.fi/kuvat/AsTra/?pw=AsTra)

 *Contact: ascend dot tracker at gmail dot com*